yihong0618/bilingual_book_maker/README.md

 11. Once the translation is complete, a bilingual book named `${book_name}_bilingual.epub` would be generated.
 12. If there are any errors or you wish to interrupt the translation by pressing `CTRL+C`.
 A book named `${book_name}_bilingual_temp.epub` would be generated.
 You can simply rename it to any desired name.
 13. If you want to translate strings in an e-book that aren't labeled with any tags, you can use the `--allow_navigable_strings` parameter.
 This will add the strings to the translation queue. **Note that it's best to look for e-books that are more standardized if possible.**
+14. To tweak the prompt, use the `--prompt` parameter.
+The parameter can be a prompt template string or a path to the template `.txt` file.
+Valid placeholders for the template include `{text}` and `{language}`.

 ### Eamples